BhartiNagpure/Cryptocurrency/Contributing.md

 ## Licensing and Intellectual Property

-By contributing code to this project, you agree to license your contributions under the project's LICENCE.txt.
+By contributing code to this project, you agree to license your contributions under the project's #LICENCE.txt.
 Please make sure you have read and understood the license terms before submitting any contributions.

 ## Code of Conduct

-We expect all contributors to adhere to our CODE_OF_CONDUCT.
+We expect all contributors to adhere to our #CODE_OF_CONDUCT.
 It promotes a welcoming and inclusive community environment.
 Please familiarize yourself with the code of conduct and report any violations to the project maintainers.

 ## Communication Channels

 If you have any questions, need assistance, or want to engage with the community, you can reach out through the following communication channels:

 - [bhartinagpure2409@gmail.com]
-- [@bhartinagp27830]
 - [https://www.linkedin.com/in/nagpurebharti/]

 ## Acknowledgment and Recognition